Image: Francesca Csipkay, 1980

 You're not alone.
 Many people carry the imprint of overwhelming stress and trauma in their bodies - often without fully realizing it.
 This can show up as irritability, worry, anxiety, or a sense of being shut down and powerless.
 Left unaddressed, these patterns affect our relationships, our work, our confidence, and even our physical health.

-There is another way.
+You do not need to remain stuck under such burdens .
 Somatic Experiencing and Hakomi-based therapy work directly with your body's innate wisdom to resolve these patterns at their root.
 By learning to notice and work with your present-moment experience, you can release the grip of old trauma and stress, restore a sense of safety in your relationships, and reclaim your capacity for resilience and joy.

 Hi, I'm Christo.
 As a Licensed Professional Counselor and Somatic Experiencing Practitioner, I create a safe, contemplative space where you can reconnect with your body's intelligence and move toward genuine healing.